inaka/cowboy-trails/README.md

 trails:compile(Routes),
 ```

-So far seems like there is not any difference right?
+So far it seems like there is not any difference, right?
 But the most common case
 with `cowboy` is that you usually work with a single host, even though you're
 required to keep defining the host parameter within the routes (`[{'_', [...]}]`).